codidact/docs/User-Help/FormattingHelp.md

   To make a word monospace, you can surround it with a single backtick (<code>&#96;</code>).
 This is generally used for code formatting.
 (Some people use this for emphasis.
 Don't do that!
 Screen readers will read out words formatted as code character by character - use *italics* or **bold** for emphasis instead.)

   To mark several lines as code, you can use a code fence.
 This is three backticks on a newline both on top and at the bottom of your lines of code.
 Don't use this for quotes - see below for guidance on quote formatting.

+### **Paragraphs**

+  To create an entirely new paragraph to separate two blocks of text, use two newlines (usually typed by pressing the "enter" key) after the end of your first paragraph.
+This will result in two entirely separate paragraphs, like this:

+  > Paragraph one.
+  >
+  > Paragraph two.

+  To start on a new line directly under your previous line, use two spaces (`  `) after the end of your first line and then a newline.
+This will result in this:

+  > Paragraph one.
+  > Paragraph two.

 ### **Links**